caroldaniel/42sp-cursus-born2beroot/CentOS-en.md

 > 4. Your password must be at least 10 characters long.
 > 5. It must contain an uppercase letter and a number.
 Also, it must not contain more than 3 consecutive identical characters.
 > 6. The password must not include the name of the user.
-> 7. The following rule does not apply to the root password: The password must have at least 7 characters that are not part of the former password.
+> 7. The following rule does not apply to the root password **by default**: The password must have at least 7 characters that are not part of the former password.

 The first 4 rules must be set by editing `/etc/login.defs`.
 The final result should look like [this](screenshots/35.png).